 |Contextual Measures||Allows the user to define contextual measures as well as enter data for these measures.|

-|Correct Measure Values||Provides non-administrators with the ability to enter non-private measure value corrections.|
+|Correct Measure Values||Allows the user to enter public measure value corrections.|

-|Create Tokens||Provides non-administrators the ability to create account-specific parameter tokens.|
+|Create Tokens||Provides the ability to create account-specific parameter tokens.|

 |Data Input||Allows the user to define warehouse tables and enter data for these structures.|

 |Note||Allows the user to add notes to data.|

 |Notification||Allows the user to create and manage notifications associated with their account.|

 |Specify Notification Recipients||Allows the user to add or remove recipients when creating or editing a notification.|

 |Unsafe Transform Access||Allow the user to create data cubes using manual SQL, MDX, or Python, which may be unsafe.|